 There are two categories of fonts, and all the fonts fall in these two categories.
-All of us use fonts, but you might not know which group of fonts you are using.
-There are two main different font types: sans-serif and serif, and in this article, I will tell you the difference between the two.
-But before that let me tell you a bit about how and where they should be used.
+We all use fonts, but you might not know which group of fonts you are using.
+There are two main font types: sans-serif and serif, and in this article, I will tell you the difference between the two.
+But before that, let me tell you how and where they should be used.

 Serif Fonts in More Detail

 Serif fonts – serif fonts have an extension on the end of their letters.
-The word serif means, in general, little decorative extensions strokes that are attached to each character.
-Each serif letter has an extension which helps them to stand out when we are reading different words.
+The word serif means, in general, tiny decorative extension strokes that are attached to each character.
+Each serif letter has an extension that helps them stand out when reading different words.

-Serif font is the more evolved version of letters which were carved into the stone which was the medium people used to write on.
-In the beginning, people only used to engrave letters on stones which slowly started to form words and later on whole sentences.
+Serif font is the more evolved version of letters carved into the stone people wrote on.
+In the beginning, people only used to engrave letters on rocks, slowly forming words and whole sentences later.

 These strokes were natural.
-In those days, people only carved messages on stones when something important had to be written because letter engraved into the stone would last a long time.
+People only carved messages on stones when something significant had to be written in those days because letters engraved into the stone would last long.